Freedom camping banner image

 What happens if I break the rules?

 All sites are regularly monitored.
-Under the Freedom Camping Act 2011, we can issue an instant $200 fine to anyone breaking the Gisborne District Council Freedom Camping bylaw.
+Under the Freedom Camping Act 2011, we can issue instant infringement fines of up to $800 for any breach of the Act or the Gisborne District Council Freedom Camping bylaw.
 You may also be liable for prosecution.

 Some of the reasons our enforcement officers issue infringement notices include: